 Earn Qantas Frequent Flyer points on credit cards

-Earn Qantas Points on everyday purchases when you spend on an approved Qantas frequent flyer credit card.
-There are a range of banks offering cards from issuers, including American Express, Visa, Diners, American Express and more.
+You can earn Qantas Points on everyday purchases when you spend on an approved Qantas frequent flyer credit card.
+There is a range of banks offering cards from issuers, including American Express, Visa, Diners, American Express, and more.

 When choosing the best credit card for earning Qantas Frequent Flyer Points, it’s important to consider the following factors: